Jesus the Nazarene

 Num.
 24.17, Balaam speaks, “A star (cochab) shall rise out of Jacob, and a flower (branch) shall spring from the root of Jesse.”
 This scripture is always attributed as a reference to Jesus.

-Essene, both northern (Nazarenes) and southern (Osseaen) maintained synagogues apart from Pharisees.
+Essene, both northern (Nazarenes) and southern (Ossaean) maintained synagogues apart from Pharisees.
 There was an Essene synagogue/temple in Jerusalem with the Essene Gate located on the southwestern side of the city just south of David’s Tower.
-This was probably used primarily by the Qumran (Osseaen) Essene.
+This was probably used primarily by the Qumran (Ossaean) Essene.
 This entrance would allow Essenes to come and go without mixing with the general population.

 *